assetinfo/jquery.gridSplit/README.md

 ## Manipulating a grid

 * A grid can be split with x/y co-ordinates, where x=column and y=cell.
-  * Adding a column splits the focus column vertically (into 2 columns).
+  * Adding a column splits the focus cell vertically (into 2 columns).
   * Adding a cell splits the focus cell horizontally (adding 2 cells).

   ```javascript